 - Developer – refactor the code to make future development easier and quicker

-- Project Lead – deliver to the agreed Project Constraints and Delivery Approach
+- Project Lead – deliver to the agreed Project Constraints and Delivery Approach with feedback and improvements

-Projects are still failing in large numbers, regardless of the methodologies and frameworks used, due to the personal success constraints of stakeholders and team members not being aligned to the defined Project Constraints and Delivery Approach, i.e. why, what, when, who, how and how much.
+Projects are still failing in large numbers, regardless of the methodologies and frameworks used, due to the individual success constraints of stakeholders and team members not being aligned to the defined Project Constraints and Delivery Approach, i.e. why, what, when, who, how and how much.
 There must be absolute clarity, honesty and agreement, upfront and throughout, to ensure everyone is on board and pulling in the same direction.

 We recommend honest conversations are had with project stakeholders and team members about their personal goals, challenges, commitments and skills, particularly when they may not be aligned with the project, so potential issues can be identified quickly and managed effectively.
-Effective management can range from continuous conversations and close collaboration, to coaching, training and including project objectives in personal development plans.
+Effective management can range from continuous conversations and close collaboration, to coaching, training and including project objectives and agreed practices in personal development plans.